-Brooklyn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Brooklyn is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Brooklyn is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Brooklyn who work in office and administrative support (17.32%), food service (5.95%), and sales jobs (5.63%).
+There are especially a lot of people living in Brooklyn who work in office and administrative support (16.41%), sales jobs (8.10%), and management occupations (7.21%).

-Brooklyn is a somewhat ethnically-diverse city.
+Brooklyn is a very ethnically-diverse city.
 The people who call Brooklyn home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Brooklyn residents report their race to be White, followed by Asian.
+The greatest number of Brooklyn residents report their race to be White, followed by Black or African-American.
 Brooklyn also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.63% of the city’s residents.
-Important ancestries of people in Brooklyn include Irish, Italian, Polish, and English.
+People of Hispanic or Latino origin account for 11.68% of the city’s residents.
+Important ancestries of people in Brooklyn include Irish, Italian, Polish, and Slovak.

 The most common language spoken in Brooklyn is English.
 Other important languages spoken here include Spanish and Arabic.